ONLINE HELP

 To disable the browser "Back" button for all the project pages:

-1. Open the project description: on the "Project" tab, in the "Project" group, click "Description".
+1. Open the project description window.
+To do so, go to the "Project" tab, "Project" group, and select "Description".

 3. For "Default option for the browser "Back" button", check "Forbidden".